Margaret E. Long

 - Supreme Court of the United States of America

 - United States District Court, Eastern District of California

-- County Counsel for Modoc County and Trinity County, and is Assistant County Counsel for Alpine County and Sierra County.
+- County Counsel for Alpine County, Modoc County and Trinity County, Interim County Counsel for Tehama County and Personnel Director for Sierra County.

-- City Attorney for the Cities of Etna and Fort Jones and District Counsel for the Lake Shastina Community Service District, Chester Public Utility District, Indian Valley Community Service District, Christian Valley Community Service District, Scotia Community Service District and McCloud Community Services District.
+- City Attorney for the Cities of Susanville, Etna and Fort Jones and District Counsel for the Lake Shastina Community Service District, Chester Public Utility District, Indian Valley Community Service District, Christian Valley Community Service District, Scotia Community Service District and McCloud Community Services District.